Code-Institute-Submissions/giacoren6-battleship8040/README.md

 # Testing
 - I have manually tested this project by doing the following:
-- Passed the code through a PEP8 linter and confirmed there are some errors but no warning
+- Passed the code through a PEP8 linter and confirmed there are no errors.
 - Given invalid inputs: strings when numbers are expected, out of bounds inputs, same input twice
 - Tested in my local terminal and the Code Institute Heroku terminal